Jmtechh/Giving-users-access-to-another-users-mailbox-in-Outlook/README.md

 <h2>Program walk-through:</h2>

+First of in Outlooks account you can right click on inbox and click sharing permissions.

 <img src="https://i.imgur.com/RA2835o.png" style="width:80%;" alt="Disk Sanitization Steps"/>

+Here you can add who can have access to your mailbox and what actions they are able to do.

 <img src="https://i.imgur.com/KTH49aX.png" style="width:80%;" alt="Disk Sanitization Steps"/>

+In addition in Microsoft 365 admin centre you can give another user access and permissions over another persons mailbox by clicking on read and manage permissions.

 <img src="https://i.imgur.com/bSgpwdt.png" style="width:80%;" alt="Disk Sanitization Steps"/>

+Here you can add people who can control over another users mailbox.

 <img src="https://i.imgur.com/rg5VYE2.png" style="width:80%;" alt="Disk Sanitization Steps"/>